patrickmallahan/vin-react-starter-kit/README.md

 1. **Install [ Node](https://nodejs.org) and [Git](https://git-scm.com/downloads).**
 2. **Clone the project.**  `git clone https://github.com/coryhouse/vin-javascript-starter-kit.git`.
 3. **Install packages.** `npm install`.
-4. **Run Gulp**.
-Type `gulp` in the root of your project (same dir where you just ran `npm install`).
+4. **Run the example app**.
+Type `npm start -s` in the root of your project (same dir where you just ran `npm install`).
 This will run the automated build process, start up a webserver, and open the application in your default browser.
 When doing development with this kit, you'll want to keep the command line open at all times so that your code is rebuilt and tests run automatically every time you hit save.
+Note: The -s flag is optional.
+It enables silent mode which supresses unnecessary messages during the build.
 5. **Review the example app.** This starter kit includes a working example app that calculates fuel savings.
 Note how all source code is placed under /src.
 Tests are placed alongside the file under test.
 The final built app is placed under /dist.
 These are the files you run in production.
 6. **Delete the example app files.** Once you're comfortable with how the example app works, you can [delete those files and begin creating your own app](https://github.com/coryhouse/vin-javascript-starter-kit#i-just-want-an-empty-starter-kit).
 You can always refer to this repo for the example app code that you deleted.

 ##Folder Structure
+**Note that the files that start with a dot below will be hidden by default in Windows.** [Here's how to see them](http://windows.microsoft.com/en-us/windows/show-hidden-files#show-hidden-files=windows-7).
+Or type `ls -la` in Git Bash.

 **/actions** - Redux actions.
 List of distinct actions that can occur in the app.
 **/businessLogic** - Plain old JavaScript objects.
 Strive to place as much of your code here as you can (easier to test, framework agnostic).
 These are like POCOs, but JS.
 **/components** - React components